Mizo-Noob-Developer/Sangtei/README.md

  - last, we don't support fork and asking for fork in our support group will result to gban.

 ## How to setup on Heroku
-For starters click on this button
+For starters click on this button, but don't deploy from here.
+First of all, fork this repo and deploy from your fork page.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/lalrochhara/sangtei)